 - Students who are caring for a dependent who is living with them.

 - Students who are veterans or on active duty.

 - Students who are in an UO-sponsored program that requires living off campus or out of the area.

-- Students who have a medical accommodation requiring that they live off campus.
+- Students who have a disability and need to live off campus as an accommodation.

 Frequently Asked Questions:

 What about families who own property in the Eugene area but don't live at the property, could the student live there rather than living on campus?